“He has made my skin and my flesh grow old and has broken my bones. He has besieged me and surrounded me with bitterness and hardship.”

 As well, other nations have cleaned Mr. Soros’ clock this year — including his country of birth, Hungary.
 Prime Minister Viktor Orban exposed the Soros agenda to bring more Muslim immigrants to Europe.
 This didn’t go over too well with the Hungarian people, and Orban was reelected.
 As for people like Orban who oppose him, Soros told WaPo, “I’m painfully aware that they are against the ideas that I stand for.”

 Mr. Soros seems to have an endless pot of gold at his disposal, and as such, sinks a ton of it into his pet causes – among them Planned Parenthood and the ACLU.
 But more and more he is having to come to grips with the fact that people aren’t buying his leftist view of the world.
-Perhaps this is a teachable moment for George Soros to grasp a crucial life lesson: Money can’t buy everything.We value your comments!
-Please weigh in on our comment section below.
+Perhaps this is a teachable moment for George Soros to grasp a crucial life lesson: Money can’t buy everything.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com